fhoedemakers/pico-infonesPlus/README.md

 Might not work with all controllers.

 Tested devices:
+- Xbox 360 : Works
-- xbox Series X controller : Works
+- Xbox Series X controller : Works
-- xbox One controller : Works
+- Xbox One controller : Works
-- xbox elite controller : Works
+- Xbox elite controller : Works
 - 8bitdo SN30 Pro+ firmware V6.01: Works.
 With the controller switched off, hold X + Start to switch to XInput mode.
 (LED 1 and 2 will blink).
 Then connect to USB.
 - 8bitdo Pro 2 firmware V3.04: Works.
 With the controller switched off, hold X + Start to switch to XInput mode.
 (LED 1 and 2 will blink).
 Then connect to USB.
 - 8bitdo SN30 PRO Wired : Not working, recognized but no report